jeremy-cohere/stack-pr/README.md

 while not ready to merge:
     make local changes
-    commit to local git repo or amend existing commits create or update the stack with `stack-pr.py submit` merge changes with `stack-pr.py land`
+    commit to local git repo or amend existing commits create or update the stack with `git stack submit` merge changes with `git stack land`
 ```

 You can also use `view` at any point to examine the current state, and